Is a cash-out refinance a good idea?

 Home equity loans (HELs)

-Like a cash–out refi, a home equity loan lets you borrow a large lump sum from your equity.
+Like a cash-out refi, a home equity loan lets you borrow a large lump sum from the equity in your home.

 Home equity loans also usually have closing costs in the 2%-5% range.
 But you pay those only on the amount you’re borrowing (not the full mortgage amount).
 So the total cost will be lower.
 And, these loans have only slightly higher interest rates than cash-out refinancing.